 The UAE says Iran resumes attacks as the U.S. moves to reopen the Strait of Hormuz

+The attacks appeared to be in response to U.S. President Donald Trump's latest efforts to reopen the strait, a critical waterway for global energy.
+The U.S. military said two American-flagged merchant ships had successfully transited the strait on Monday as part of a new initiative.

 The UAE Defense Ministry said Iran had launched four cruise missiles, with three shot down and one falling into the sea.
-Authorities in the eastern emirate of Fujairah said an Iranian drone sparked a fire at a key oil facility.
+Authorities in the eastern emirate of Fujairah said an Iranian drone sparked a fire at a key oil facility, wounding three Indian nationals.
 The British military reported two cargo vessels ablaze off the UAE.

-The attacks came after the U.S. military said two American-flagged merchant ships had successfully transited the Strait of Hormuz after it launched a new initiative to restore traffic Monday.

-Iran has effectively controlled the strait since the U.S. and Israel launched the war in late February.
-Breaking Iran's chokehold would ease global economic concerns and deny Tehran a major source of leverage in talks aimed at ending the war.
-But such efforts also risk reigniting full-scale fighting.
+Breaking Iran's chokehold on the strait would ease global economic concerns and deny Tehran a major source of leverage.
+But such efforts also risk reigniting the full-scale fighting that erupted when the U.S. and Israel first attacked Iran on Feb.
+28, prompting it to close the strait.

+Reports of new attacks raised doubts as to whether shipping companies, and their insurers, would take such a risk given that Iran has fired on ships in the waterway and vowed to keep doing so.
+Iran has said the new U.S. effort is a violation of the fragile ceasefire that has held for more than three weeks.

 The South Korean government said an explosion and fire had broken out aboard a South Korean-operated ship anchored in the strait off the UAE.
 No injuries were reported.
 It was not immediately known if the vessel was one of the burning ships reported by the British military's United Kingdom Maritime Trade Operations center.